-The line acquisition modes are described in detail from Section 3.2 on page 32 through Section 3.5 on page 42.
+The line acquisition modes are described in detail from Section 3.2 on page 40 through Section 3.5 on page 51.

 To understand the line acquisition modes, you must be aware of the architecture of the sensor.
-Refer to Figure 5 on page 9.
-When you examine the figure, notice that the sensor contains two lines that are adjacent to each other and are oriented along the center line of the camera.
+Refer to Figure 7 on page 14 for 2k and 4k cameras, and to Figure 11 on page 18 for 8k cameras.
+When you examine a figure, notice that the sensor contains two lines that are adjacent to each other and are oriented along the center line of the camera.
 Also notice that one of the lines is designated as line A and the other is designated as line B.